-From smartphones to laptops, most electronic devices today rely on lightweight, powerful, and rechargeable lithium-ion batteries.
-Such batteries would not be possible without the pioneering work of Professor Stanley Whittingham, who developed the first functional lithium-ion battery in 1976.
+From smartphones to laptops, most of the portable devices that we use today to study, work, communicate, listen to music and search for information are powered by the lightweight and rechargeable lithium-ion battery.
+These modern conveniences are only possible because of the groundbreaking work of Professor Stanley Whittingham, who created the first functional lithium-ion battery in 1976.

-When Professor Whittingham was a scientist in oil and gas company Exxon (now ExxonMobil) in the early 1970s, the only rechargeable batteries were lead-acid ones, which are still used in vehicles today but are bulky and heavy, and nickel-cadmium ones, which were more compact but less efficient.
-The 1973 oil crisis spurred many scientists, including Professor Whittingham, to look for better ways to store energy from renewable sources.
+In the early 1970s, the only rechargeable batteries were lead-acid ones, which are still used today but are bulky and heavy, and nickel-cadmium ones, which were more compact but less efficient.
+During and after the 1973 oil crisis, many scientists, including Prof Whittingham, searched for better ways to store energy from renewable sources.

-With the knowledge that lithium would make a good anode because of its lightness and ability to release electrons easily, Professor Whittingham searched for materials with a high energy density that could act as the cathode, eventually settling on titanium disulphide, which had never been used in batteries, and producing the first functional lithium-ion battery.
+Knowing that lithium would make a good battery anode because of its lightness and ability to release electrons easily, Prof Whittingham looked for materials with a high energy density that could act as the cathode, eventually selecting titanium disulphide, which had never been used in batteries before, and producing the first functional lithium-ion battery.

-When Professor Whittingham won the 2019 Nobel Prize in Chemistry along with two other scientists for their contributions to the development of the lithium-ion battery, the Nobel Prize committee noted: “This rechargeable battery laid the foundation of wireless electronics, and makes a fossil fuel-free world possible.”
+When Prof Whittingham won Nobel Prize in Chemistry in 2019 alongside two other scientists for their work on the development of the lithium-ion battery, the Nobel Prize committee said: “Lithium-ion batteries have revolutionised our lives since they first entered the market… They have laid the foundation of a wireless, fossil-fuel-free society, and are of the greatest benefit to humankind.”